 Emiliy Maddox is writing a PhD on autism and how autistic individuals relate to, and construct, their gendered identities.
 In particular, how do autistic individuals negotiate their gendered identities in relation to their autism diagnosis?
-Her educational background is from the United Kingdom with a Master of Arts in Cultural and Critical Theory and a Bachelor of Arts in Cultural studies, both from the University of Leeds.
+Her educational background is from the United Kingdom with a Master of Philosophy from the School of Sociology and Social Policy, Master of Arts in Cultural and Critical Theory and a Bachelor of Arts in Cultural studies, all from the University of Leeds.

-Emily is writing a Phd at Centre for Women's and gender Research (SKOK)
+Emily is writing a PhD at the Centre for Women's and Gender Research (SKOK)